-"These are serious crimes involving a betrayal of the public trust and the theft of money that belonged to a volunteer fire department," said Attorney General Strange.
-"I am pleased that this defendant stands convicted of these violations and hope that he will face a stern punishment for his wrongdoing."
+"This is a serious crime involving a betrayal of the public trust regarding money that belonged to a volunteer fire department," said Attorney General Strange.
+"I am pleased that this defendant has been called to account and will serve time in jail for his wrongdoing."